-For example, the victim could have been a tenant’s four year old son.
-If the child was tugging at the dog's ears and stepping on its tail, the tenant may determine that the dog exhibited a natural reaction and poses no further threat.
-If instead, the tenant went to greet the dog’s owner and the dog became territorial and bit the tenant, the tenant may no longer feel safe around the animal and wants it be removed from the premises.
+For example, the victim could have been a tenant’s four-year-old son.
+If the child was tugging at the dog's ears and stepping on its tail, the tenant might determine that the dog exhibited a natural reaction and poses no further threat.
+If instead, the tenant went to greet the dog’s owner, and the dog became territorial and bit the tenant, the tenant may no longer feel safe around the animal and wants it to be removed from the premises.

 If the tenant has not signed any sort of pet addendum or safety clause as part of the lease agreement, it could be more difficult to get rid of the animal.
 Local animal control could attempt to remove the animal if they deem it a threat, or you could try evicting the tenant because they are threatening the safety of others.

 It is unfortunate that situations such as these occur, but as the landlord, it is your obligation to look out for the well-being of all of your tenants and the community in which they reside.
 When an animal bites, the animal has become a liability and a danger to those around it.
 You must take the necessary precautions, whether it be posting “Beware of Dog” signs, having the animal removed from the premises, having the tenant move-out or evicting them.